emily1618/Data-Portfolio/README.md

 - Analyze 12 months of Divvy data to see how we can convert casual riders into annual members.
 - Use tidyverse to wrangle data, dplyr to clean data, lubridate to wrangle date attributes, ggplot2 to visualize data, and readr to save csv for further analysis.
-- Built a presentation in Tableau with the marketing analytic team and primary skateholder audience in mind.
+- Built a presentation in Tableau with the marketing analytic team and primary skateholder audiences in mind.
 - [View the project here ✔](https://github.com/xtenix88/Google-Data-Analytics-Cyclistic-Case-Study)